 - Thrunite TC15 - like the Neutron in form, but trades battery flexibility for 2300 lumens turn-on output and replaces the ramping UI with fixed modes. $50

 - Wowtac A6 - a budget option under 100mm long.
-MicroUSB, battery included, optional neutral white, 1460 lumen burst mode. $30
+MicroUSB, battery included, optional neutral white, 1460 lumen burst mode.
+The FC11 is probably a better buy for most people now that its UI is improved, unless you can't find it where you live or magnets are a problem. $30

 - Wurkkos FC11 - 18650 EDC light, high-CRI Samsung LH351D, battery included, magnetic tailcap, USB-C charging, e-switch with the option of fixed modes or ramping.
 Wurkkos is affiliated with Sofirn, and this seems very much like some SP36S parts found their way into an SC31.
-The tint could stand to be better and a shortcut to low would be most welcome, but it's $30
+Early versions had some UI wierdness, but the UI has been revised and is now very good.
+The tint could stand to be better, but the color rendering is very good, and it's $30

 Right-angle lights and headlamps